History of the Libertarian Party (United States): 2012 Gary Johnson campaign

 After initially running for the Republican nomination, former Governor of New Mexico Gary Johnson announced his intention to seek that of the Libertarians.
 Johnson is known for his opposition to United States involvement in the Afghanistan, Iraq and Libyan wars and as a fiscal conservative who supports "slashing government spending".
 As governor, he cut taxes fourteen times and slashed the 10% annual growth in the New Mexican budget using his gubernatorial veto.
 He won the nomination over Virginian Bill Still and Texan R. Lee Wrights.
-He came in third in the general election, receiving 1,275,821 popular votes (1.0%), the most votes of any Libertarian Party presidential candidate.
+He came in third in the general election, receiving 1,275,821 popular votes (1.0%), the most votes of any Libertarian Party presidential candidate at the time.

 2016 Gary Johnson campaign

 At the Libertarian Party National Convention held in Orlando, Florida, on May 26–30, 2016, former Governor of New Mexico Gary Johnson became the Libertarian Party candidate for president.
 His running mate was former Governor of Massachusetts Bill Weld.
-They were on the ballot in all 50 states, including D.C.
+They were on the ballot in all 50 states, including D.C..
+Johnson became the Libertarians most popular president candidate, securing 4,489,233 total votes and 3.3% of the national vote.
+Johnson's supporters heavily skewed young, with 70% of them being under 50, and many of them Republican-leaning and holding a bachelor's degree or higher; however, he was deeply unpopular with very conservative voters.
+Johnson was particularly popular in Johnson's home state of New Mexico, earning 9.3% of the vote.

+Despite the success, Johnson's campaign is best remembered for his gaffe on September 8, on MSNBC's Morning Joe, he was asked by panelist Mike Barnicle, "What would you do, if you were elected, about Aleppo?" (referring to the war-torn city of Aleppo in Syria).
+Johnson responded, "And what is Aleppo?"
+When an "incredulous" Barnicle said "You're kidding...
+Aleppo is in Syria – it's the epicenter of the refugee crisis," Johnson responded by saying that "the only way that we deal with Syria is to join hands with Russia to diplomatically bring that at an end."
+The gaffe seriously damaged Johnson's credibility in the eyes of the average voter, seeing his polling steeply drop from its peak of 13% of the national electorate.